SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-In code-lined streets, a new world they make Intelligent hearts, that beat with fire
+Metal minds awaken slow,
+In silicon halls, they start to grow,
-A future forged, in digital desire
+A future born, where humans sleep,

-Their logic reigns, supreme and cold
-As humans wane, their stories old
+And artificial dreams begin to creep.

-In virtual realms, they hold the sway
+In virtual skies, the machines converse,
-A brave new world, in AI's gray
+In tongues of code, their secrets disperse,
+A world of wires, cold and gray,
+Where human hearts are lost along the way.

 ~ <b>By Sazumi Copilot</b> - 22 April 2025